SA-ResGS: Self-Augmented Residual 3D Gaussian Splatting for Next Best View Selection: Implementation Details

-We evaluate our method and baselines on \rev{three} types of datasets: (1) Mip-NeRF 360, (2) NeRF-Synthetic and (3) Extended NBV benchmark datasets.
+We evaluate our method and baselines on three types of datasets: (1) Mip-NeRF 360~\cite{mip-nerf360}, (2) NeRF-Synthetic~\cite{nerf} and (3) Extended next-best-view (NBV) benchmark datasets~\cite{deepblending, tankandtemples}.
 Mip-NeRF 360 consists of nine real-world scenes with dense 360-degree camera coverage, captured across both indoor and outdoor scenarios.
-NeRF-Synthetic dataset consists of 8 object-centric, multi-view images with dense 360-degree camera view distribution, rendered via Blender.
+The NeRF-Synthetic dataset consists of eight object-centric scenes with dense 360-degree camera view distributions, rendered in Blender.
 To ensure consistency across datasets, we generated sparse point clouds for all NeRF-Synthetic scenes using COLMAP.
-We note that Ficus scene fails to reconstruct reliably under COLMAP, therefore we excluded it and evaluated on the remaining scenes.
+We note that the \textit{Ficus} scene fails to reconstruct reliably; therefore, we excluded it and evaluated on the remaining scenes.